sanjayamirthraj/eigengames/README.md

 ```

 Assuming a total block time of 12 seconds split evenly among p = c = 6 seconds, the new throughput improves from 9.08 to 14.04 transactions per second, representing a 1.54x increase.
 This substantial improvement demonstrates the real-world impact of our parallel transaction processing approach.

+### 1. Implementing our custom algorithm through an Alternative Layer 1 (Alt-L1) Implementation -- EIGENChain

+Our first approach involves creating a complete alternative Layer 1 blockchain that natively supports parallel transaction execution.
+This implementation:

+- Uses custom consensus mechanisms optimized for parallel processing
+- Incorporates parallel execution directly into the block production pipeline
+- Features native support for transaction dependency analysis and grouping
+- Provides built-in mempool organization for efficient batching
+- Includes specialized validator logic to ensure consistency across parallel executions

+The Alt-L1 approach gives us complete freedom to optimize the entire blockchain stack for parallelism, from transaction submission to block production and validation.

+### 2. Custom Client Implementation

 ## Custom Client Implementation Details